CarloNicolini/scikit-xml/README.md

-# Scikit-xml
+# 🍡 SciKit-XML
 This python package provides a comprehensive set of functions to compute advanced evaluation metrics for machine learning models, especially focusing on scenarios where the standard metrics do not suffice.

 It includes specialized metrics such as precision@k, recall@k, f1@k, and normalized cumulative discount gain (NDCG) at k, along with propensity-scored versions of these metrics to handle cases with biased datasets.